 How to prepare for mountain pass crossing in the winter

 You never know when the weather changes from good to bad, and a winter storm can appear in a matter of hours.
-This means that it’s always important to be prepared for bad driving conditions and even getting stuck in column driving whenever you plan on passing a mountain pass in Norway.
+This means that it’s always important to be prepared for bad driving conditions and even getting stuck in convoy driving whenever you plan on passing a mountain pass in Norway.

 Some things you will want to be sure of is to: